BAJAJ BROKING

 What is BSE Sensex and How to Calculate BSE Sensex Index?

-BSE Sensex stands for Bombay Stock Exchange sensitive index.
+BSE Sensex stands for Bombay Stock Exchange Sensex index.
 The BSE is set as the benchmark for the Indian stock market.
 So far, the BSE Sensex index has 30 top companies listed.
 Bombay Stock Exchange was established back in 1986.
-The stock exchange like BSE can provide insightful data on the overall economic health of stocks.
+The stock exchange, like BSE, can provide insightful data on the overall economic health of stocks.
 If you are interested in stock trading, understanding the BSE Sensex meaning can be crucial.

 How to Calculate the BSE Sensex Index?